-Ozil was keen to work with Arsene Wenger and said that he was a big reason why he moved to the North London club.
+Ozil was keen to work with Arsene Wenger and said that he was a big reason why he moved to the north London club.
 When Wenger left the club in 2018, Ozil told Sky Sports: "He's the main reason I came here, he convinced me and I am proud to have played under him.
 He is an honest guy, a very respectful guy, has a good personality, and everybody wants to play under him."

 During Ozil's first season, Arsenal beat Hull City in the 2014 FA Cup final, which ended a nine-year wait for a trophy.

-In his second season, a knee injury kept Ozil out of action for three months, however, he scored and provided two assists as Arsenal eased past Aston Villa, to secure back-to-back FA Cup titles.
+In his second season, a knee injury kept Ozil out of action for three months.
+However, he scored and provided two assists as Arsenal eased past Aston Villa to secure back-to-back FA Cup titles.

 The 2015/16 campaign was a successful one for the German as he was voted Arsenal's Player of the Season and was the Premier League's top assist provider (19).

-Despite the arrival of new manager Mikel Arteta, Ozil was omitted from the 25-man squad for the 2020/21 Premier League season, leaving him eligible to only play in Arsenal's U-23 squad.
+Despite the arrival of new manager Mikel Arteta, Ozil was omitted from the 25-man squad for the 2020/21 Premier League season, leaving him eligible only to play in Arsenal's U-23 squad.

 Even though Ozil was left out of the squad, he still offered to pay the full salary of Jerry Quy, who is Gunnersaurus, the club mascot.
-Gunnersaurus was one of 55 redundancies Arsenal made during the COVID-19 pandemic.
+Gunnersaurus was one of 55 redundancies Arsenal made during the Covid-19 pandemic.

 Unable to break back into the Arsenal first-team squad, Ozil joined Fenerbahce in January 2021.

 Heading into the 2014 World Cup, Ozil was Germany's top goalscorer with eight goals in the qualifying campaign.
-He started in all seven of his country's games at the World Cup, scoring in the 2-1 Round-of-16 victory against Algeria.
+He started in all seven of his country's games at the World Cup, scoring in the 2-1 round-of-16 victory against Algeria.

 Despite only managing one goal and one assist throughout the tournament, Ozil concluded the competition with the most successful passes in the final third (171) and was joint-second behind Lionel Messi for chances created (17).